TSS-22/demystifying-kalman-filter/README.md

-# TODO

 * Finish cleaning the main example file

-* Add table of content

 * Add the governement example

 * Add a readme to the example

 * Check that the example still work from the get go on matlab

-* Add a "variable is of the form" example where possible for each variable (go through the example matlab files to do that)

 # The myth, the Kalman, the legend: The Kalman filter